AlfredoSystems/Alfredo-NoU2/docs/source/nou_drivetrain.rst

         Sets the left side of the drivetrain to go in reverse at 70% power and the right side to go forward at 50% power.

-        .. seealso:: If unsure of which style of drivetrain control to use, curvature drive (:cpp:function:`curvatureDrive`) is usually recommended.
+        .. seealso:: If unsure of which style of drivetrain control to use, curvature drive (:cpp:func:`curvatureDrive`) is usually recommended.

     .. cpp:function:: void arcadeDrive(float throttle, float rotation, boolean invertedReverse=false)